 So how can I create a search that is going to hit the commercial construction on the head, but also make sure that they are clicking on another piece of my content that has refined that search?
 And by doing the research, looking at all keyword ideas, phrase match, all that, it will give you a better idea.

 The other statistic there is CPS, which is clicks per search.
 So this shows you how many different search results get clicked on average when people search for this part for commercial construction.
 So if I'm searching and I click the number two position, and then I can come back to Google and I click again, that's considered two clicks where they're able to track that.
 So what this is telling me that users are usually only clicking once, but it's under one.
-So what that also is telling me is that people are finding maybe Google My Business or they could possibly be finding an ad as well.
+So what that also is telling me is that people are finding maybe Google Business Profile or they could possibly be finding an ad as well.

 The other great thing about Ahrefs is that they have a content explorer, which is phenomenal.
 What you can do is you can actually put in whatever kind of keyword that you want, or search phrase or a long tail keyword, and what this is going to do is it's going to show you all the relevant content that's been posted about it.
 It will show you the author of the piece of content, how many social shares it got, the keywords that are going into that piece of content.
 And it's a really powerful tool, especially if you're on the copywriting side or the content creation side.